energy-code/academic/content/post/WFH_family/index.md

 ### Partners

 A partner that can take on the work of parenting for a period of time is the ultimate solution.
-See the scheduling section for more discussion.
+See the scheduling section for more discussion (and give them extra appreciation).

 ## Video conferencing